GrahamArden/notes/work/RTDS6_review.md

 - Referal recieved should be at the correct date from above (Leave this alone)
 - Add referal (Referal_1) and decision (Decision_1) tasks with correct date from above
 - DOFPA (Date of first planning activity).
 This is the date of the plan we finally use for planning.
-  - Open activity cpature on scan task (e.g Brain/H&N with contrast)
+  - Open activity capture on scan task (e.g Brain/H&N with contrast)
   - Add procdure code (see all procedure code) and find DOFPA
   - Correct to date of service and ignore
 ### A1 code